Bibah19/Monty/README.md

-this is an alx project titlied monty
+this is an alx project monty